klenert17/Caster/README.md

 ### Reflection

 I enforced and used my knowlage on using the fasten mate tool, and this really helped me connect the parts in the way I wanted it to.

 ---

+## Final Caster Assembly

+### Description

+Using my knowlage on fasten and revolute mates, I connected all of the parts I made.
+I connected the wheel to the mount, the mount to the base, etc. and added screws.
+[This video goes into further depth](https://youtu.be/orcp-asikM4)

+### Evidence

+### Image

+### Reflection

+I used everything I had learned and created the final product.
+This project was challanging at some parts, but I just kept picking at it until it worked.
+This was a fun project.

+---